hiulit/RetroPie-Godot-Engine-Emulator/README.md

 When you download a game from https://itch.io/, you have to look for a `.pck` file.
 Those files will most likely be found on Linux downloads (maybe on Windows too).

+Take a look at the [compatibility list](https://docs.google.com/spreadsheets/d/1ybU_NHqhnJmZnlP9YDDGEf4BJ5nInbfsVVQtQCM7rYw/edit?usp=sharing) to check which games work.
+Everyone can contribute to the list.

 ## Install the setup script

 ```